Pranav1234567/scRNA-Seq-Pipeline/README.md

 ### Usage

 In order to run the pipeline,
-modify the run.sh script by opening it in a text editor, changing the directories listed.
+modify the config.yaml script by opening it in a text editor, changing the directories listed.
 Then, in the command-line run this script by typing ./run.sh [options].

-Currently, this is the way to use the pipeline.
-In the future, I will make this easier, so look out for updates!

 ### Options